-“Creative Christmas – A gift guide for crafters who already have more yarn than close space”
+“Creative Christmas – A gift guide for crafters who already have more yarn than closet space”

 Bottom line, I’ve got a lot of yarn.
-And the stash keeps growing, because family and friends think that there’s no such thing as too much yarn for a crochet designer.
-While this is not necessarily false, I’m running out of closet and storage space and frankly I’m starting to feel a bit guilty!
+And the stash keeps growing because family and friends think that there’s no such thing as too much yarn for a crochet designer.
+While this is not necessarily untrue, I’m running out of closet and storage space and frankly, I’m starting to feel a bit guilty!

 “The brand name ‘Cohana’ is derived from the goddess Konohanasakuya-hime from Japanese mythology.
 Konohanasakuya-hime is beautiful like the blooming of cherry tree blossoms, and worshipped as a goddess of Mt.
 Fuji, the symbol of Japan, and symbolises prosperity.”

 Do give their website a read, if you have time.
 They’ve captured the look and feel of their products perfectly!

 We lucky birds got to take a parcel filled with Cohana supplies home with us to review.
 I’ve been using them for a while now and my first impression is that the items breathe quality, and will last you for a long time.
 Due to the fact that the items are handmade in Japan, they’re relatively expensive.
 Although it might not appeal to all, I think it is the perfect gift for the crafter who already ‘has it all’, especially yarn.

 Cohana is an exclusive brand and is not sold everywhere.
 Luckily, Habbedash stocks the Cohana range and ships worldwide.
 So now we’ve got all bases covered, let me introduce you to my favourites!

 Item # 1 – The ‘Shozaburo’ Thread Clipper